24/7 Emergency Service

 • Keep water or extinguishers accessible while camping or hiking

-• Report any fire hazards to authorities
+• Report any fire hazards to the authorities

 Preventing fires is a shared responsibility.